Walking for Health Update - 5th January 2021

 The first walking group was started by Derbyshire Dales District Council from the Agricultural Business Centre in Bakewell in the summer of 2004.

-There are now 10 different walks across the Derbyshire Dales and, by the start of 2010, a total of 2,900 participants.
-At the end of 2011 the scheme gained national accreditation, meeting Walking for Health Best Practice.
+There are now over 20 different walks across the Derbyshire Dales and a total of 2,900 participants.
+Our scheme is nationally accredited, meeting Walking for Health Best Practice.

-The walks differ from the Ranger Service led walks in that they are shorter and are specifically aimed at getting people who do little or no exercise to do some.
+Walking for Health walks are specifically aimed at getting people who do little or no exercise out and active.
 Led by trained walk leaders, the walks are tailored to encourage people to undertake a brisk walk of approximately one hour in length with the specific aim of raising the activity levels and stamina of individuals who have not participated in exercise for some time.

-The walks take place on every weekday across the district and a bi-monthly programme is produced.
+The walks take place on every weekday across the district and a quarterly programme is produced.
 In most cases an all-important coffee stop is included at some point along the way.
-New walkers are always welcome and should contact our Walking for Health Officer, Howard Griffith.
+New walkers are always welcome and should contact our Walking for Health Coordinator, Helen Milton

-Call Howard to join the mailing list for the programmes or check the start venues for the week.
+Call Helen to join the mailing list for the programmes or check the start venues for the week.

-Walking for Health Initiative is an initiative of the British Heart Foundation and the Countryside Agency.
-It benefits from extra funding from the Big Lottery Fund.
+Walking for Health Initiative is overseen by the Ramblers with funding from Sport England and the National Lottery Community Fund.
 The initiative aims to improve the health and fitness of more than a million people.